 Red Headed Stranger is a classic celebrity strain named in tribute to Willie Nelson.
 This strain is a sativa-dominant hybrid with a rather pleasant set of effects.
 While Red Headed Stranger has a high THC content, it is also known for having a strong CBD content.
-It is an excellent strain for a variety of medicinal purposes which is why it first appeared on the medical marijuana market in the state of Colorado.
-Even recreational consumers have come to enjoy Red Headed Stranger.
+Recreational consumers have come to enjoy Red Headed Stranger.

 Overview of Red Headed Stranger

 It only makes sense for the cannabis industry to pay some tribute to the renowned stoner and musician, Willie Nelson.
 The strain Red Headed Stranger was named after one of Willie's classic albums back in 1975.
 The strain did not hit the market until 2011 but has since made a quick name for itself in the world of cannabis.

 It has a high THC content of about 18 percent to 25 percent THC.
 Surprisingly, its potent THC content coupled with a relatively high CBD content.
 The combination of the two cannabinoids provides consumers with the entourage effect which makes for a well-rounded high.
 Red Headed Stranger has become popular amongst the cannabis community over the years, and even took home a second-place trophy at the High Times Medical Cannabis Cup!

 Consumers find Red Headed Stranger to have a pleasant set of effects.
 Consumers describe the high as being a bit euphoric but primarily uplifting and creative.
 It is an ideal strain for a morning smoke session without getting the jitters caused by other sativa-dominant strains.
 For those like a little extra pick me up in the morning, try pairing this strain with a cup of coffee.